awwad/uptane/PROJECT.md

 ## Security Audits
-We welcome security audits of the Uptane design.
+We welcome security audits of the Uptane design, or vulnerability reports of the design or the code in this repository.
 Please contact Justin Cappos and Sebastien Awwad via the contact information above.
 Uptane is defined in [the three documents listed here](README.md#design-documentation).

 Audits of TUF alone (which Uptane employs) should instead be submitted